zakkor/lluminous/README.md

 - Tool use.
 Works with both OpenAI models as well as Groq models that support it.
 Parallel tool calls are supported.
     - Check out `server/tools/tools.go`.
 You only need to write functions.
 The function comment is the description the model receives, so it knows what to use.
 Click the `Sync` button in the web UI to refresh your tools.
+- Multimodal input: upload, paste, or share links to images
 - Multi-shot prompting.
 Also edit, delete, regenerate messages, whatever.
 The world is your oyster
 - Pre-filled responses (where supported by provider)
 - Support for all available models across all providers